Totem Skin: Style

 On their Bandcamp, Totem Skin placed their work mostly within the categories of punk, atmospheric, blast beat, d-beat, hardcore, screamo, metal, sludge and tremolo, and less frequently grind, blackened and emo.
 Their style had been described in reviews of their sophomore album Weltschmerz.
 Comparing them to KEN mode, Echoes and Dust praised the way the album blends brutal grindcore with "occasional ambient touches" and high-fidelity production.
 Rock n Roll Reviews likened the band to Converge, writing that they managed to infuse "extreme metal into hardcore" through the "combination of punk ideals with the atmospherics of black metal and the slow crunching riffs of doom" in an original way.
 According to Metal Trenches, "Totem Skin delivers a mix of crust and hardcore with a few post-metal touches".
 Rushonrock stated that they inhabit "the same scorched musical landscape as Nails and Trap Them ... [and] while their style has plenty in common with the contemporary US crust scene, they mosh to their own tune ... [at times conjuring] an icy atmosphere, giving the album a sense of foreboding and even nodding to fellow Swedes Cult of Luna."
 Reviewing their debut album Still Waters Run Deep, Already Heard also compared them to Converge.
 Terrorizer wrote that Still Waters Run Deep "[weaves] intricate and sombre melodies in amongst ... apocalyptic displays of aggression", and called Totem Skin a "dark hardcore" band.

 When asked about their combination of ominous atmosphere and dire vocals, likened to Circle Takes the Square's As the Roots Undo, in a 2013 interview with Idioteq, Totem Skin replied that they were inspired by their environment, particularly Sweden's nature.
-They stated that their lyrics are mostly written by vocalists Henrik Dahlqvist and Glenn Zettersten, with some by guitarist Christoffer Oster, who comes up with most initial ideas for songs.
+They stated that their lyrics are mostly written by vocalists Henrik Dahlqvist and Glenn Zettersten, with some by guitarist Christoffer Öster, who comes up with most initial ideas for songs.
 When asked whether they feel to be a part of a contemporary movement of bands such as Nails, This Gift Is a Curse, Oathbreaker and Deafheaven blending post-hardcore and post-metal with black metal, they said that although some of them like these bands, different members of the band have different tastes and overall they would simply call themselves a hardcore band.
 In another slightly later interview they repeated the last point, saying that if they had to apply a label to themselves, it would be "Käng-emo".